 I don’t know what Bobby Salter puts into his soft-served peanut ice cream, but it is wonderful and I’m not really a huge peanut fan.
 I go back to Plains just for the ice cream.

-This was a recommendation from someone at Explore Georgia that is from Musella.
+Dickey’s is a recommendation from someone at Explore Georgia that is from Musella.
 I recently tasted this gem myself.
 Pull up a rocker in this old fashion peach stand and watch them sort the crop on the assembly line, or turn your chair around and watch the cars go past on the country road.
 Either way, the peach ice cream here is worth a stop.
 It’s even worth the drive.
-(Musella is just west of Macon)
+(Musella is just west of Macon) Here’s more from our visit.

 Lawson Peaches Roadside Stand